-(1) Securities Fraud Requires a Material Misrepresentation or Scheme to Defraud in connection with the purchase or sale of any security . . . any manipulative or deceptive device or contrivance in contravention of such rules and regulations as the Commission may prescribe as necessary or appropriate in the public interest or for the protection of investors."
+(1) Securities Fraud Requires a Material Misrepresentation or Scheme to Defraud

+Section 10(b) of the Securities Exchange Act of 1934 makes it unlawful "[t]o use or employ, in connection with the purchase or sale of any security . . . any manipulative or deceptive device or contrivance in contravention of such rules and regulations as the Commission may prescribe as necessary or appropriate in the public interest or for the protection of investors."
 15 U.S.C. § 78j(b).
-Rule 10b-5, promulgated thereunder, makes it unlawful to engage in the following conduct "in connection with the purchase or sale of any security": "(a) To employ any device, scheme, or artifice to defraud; (b) to make any untrue statement of material fact or to omit to state a material fact necessary in order to make the statements made, in light of the circumstances under which they were made, not misleading, or; (c) to engage in any act, practice, or course of business which operates or would operate as a fraud or deceit upon any person."
+Rule 10b-5, promulgated thereunder, makes it unlawful to engage in the following conduct "in connection with the purchase or sale of any security": "(a) [t]o employ any device, scheme, or artifice to defraud; (b) to make any untrue statement of material fact or to omit to state a material fact necessary in order to make the statements made, in light of the circumstances under which they were made, not misleading or; (c) to engage in any act, practice, or course of business which operates or would operate as a fraud or deceit upon any person."
 17 C.F.R. § 240.10b-5; see United States v.
 Finnerty, 533 F.3d 143, 146 (2d Cir.
 2008) (quoting statutes).